Cannibal Bay

 Catlins

-There is a toilet by the car park but no other services.
-Look out for the nearby fine examples of Catlins wind-bent trees!
-It is a short walk through the dunes to the very picturesque bay.
-To the immediate left are high hills and cliffs, with accessible rock pools and piles of kelp as the tide retreats.
-To the right is the 1 km long beach with False Islet at the southern end.
-The islet has a face shape viewed from the northern end of the beach.
-Watch out for pakake (sea lions) on and near the beach, and remember to keep a reasonable distance.
-At least 10 metres is recommended.
+Upon arrival, visitors will find a toilet near the car park, but no other facilities are available.
+The bay is accessible via a short walk through the dunes, revealing a picturesque landscape.
+To the left, high hills and cliffs feature rock pools and piles of kelp visible as the tide recedes.
+To the right, a 1 km stretch of beach leads to False Islet at the southern end.
+This islet resembles a face when viewed from the northern end of the beach.
+Visitors should be cautious of pakake (sea lions) on and near the beach, maintaining a distance of at least 10 metres.

 10 images

-The name Cannibal Bay is odd.
-A surveyor in the 1800s found burnt human remains, but there is no history of cannibalism in the area.
+The name Cannibal Bay is intriguing, stemming from an 1800s surveyor's discovery of burnt human remains.
+However, there is no historical evidence of cannibalism in the area.

-You can return to Owaka the way you came or continue northwest on Cannibal Bay Road to Ahuriri Flat Road, then back to Owaka or Kaka Point and Nugget Point.
-This route is short but very scenic, including spectacular views back to the bay.
+To return to Owaka, retrace your route back along Cannibal Bay Road.
+Alternatively, continue northwest on Cannibal Bay Road to Ahuriri Flat Road, which leads back to Owaka or towards Kaka Point and Nugget Point.
+This route is short yet scenic, offering spectacular views back to the bay.

 10 images